 The spill modelling indicates that for a diesel release (Scenario 1) the concentrations of diesel in the water column above the 58ppb threshold are limited in extent from the point of release and are not expected to persist for longer than 2 days (summer) and 9 days (winter), respectively.
 The exposure of plankton (excluding fish larvae) to toxic levels of hydrocarbons from this scenario is therefore expected to be short term and localised.
-However, the modelling of the well blowout scenario (Scenario 2) estimates the maximum area of water column with a concentration of oil in the water column above the 58ppb threshold would be extensive and the concentration would remain above the 58ppb concentration threshold for greater than 120 days following the release.
+However, the modelling of the well blowout scenario (Scenario 2) estimates the maximum area of water column with a concentration of oil in the water column above the 58ppb threshold39 would be extensive and the concentration would remain above the 58ppb concentration threshold for up to 30 days close to the release.
+The duration drops to less than 7 days beyond 35km and the majority of the affected area is predicted to be above the 58ppb threshold for less than 48 hours..